 ViETNAMESE FOCUS: Generations of Stories

-The following ten works are on display as part of the exhibition, six of which were made especially for VIETNAMESE FOCUS and belong in the collection of UC Irvine’s Vietnamese American Oral History Project.
+The following ten works were on display as part of the exhibition, six of which were made especially for VIETNAMESE FOCUS and belong in the collection of UC Irvine’s Vietnamese American Oral History Project.

 Quiet, 2015, Ink on voile, 9 x 144" each sash; installation dimensions variable

 The creation of this piece called for the quiet spaces in which I worked, in reverence of these lives lost.
 I contemplated the quiet that came before the storm, which funneled so tightly around our people.
 The quiet in which they walked, treading on dead leaves and the detritus of life around them.
 The voices that were made to quiet in the jungles while hiding from enemy forces.
 The quiet in which they prayed to their God and to their Ancestors as they pled for their lives and the lives of those they loved.
 This quiet that heavily drapes over us when we gather to mourn the departed.
 The quiet in which prayer flags billow.

 One of the funerary rituals in Vietnamese tradition is for the family members to wear white sashes upon their heads to signify their relationship to the departed.
 I have recreated these sashes to honor the lives of our mothers and fathers, sisters and brothers, aunts and uncles, daughters and sons, who were lost during the war.
 This piece was originally inspired by a collection of letters that I discovered at UCI Libraries Orange County & Southeast Asian Archive Center, letters that were written by family members, pleading for help to find their loved ones who went missing during the escape.
 Each portrait is raised up in respect for those who did not survive to see new shores.
 Upon them, I have retyped these letters as well as my own words to these individuals, using a typewriter that I’ve inherited from Cô Bé, my youngest auntie who also lost a brother during the war.